frntc/Sidekick64/README.md

 Alternatively you can power the Sidekick64 from the **C64/C128** using the "close to power..."-jumper.
-The current of the RPi has been measured and stays within the specificiations of the expansion port.
+The current of the RPi has been measured and stays within the specifications of the expansion port.
 In any case I recommend to not try powering the Sidekick64 with a standard PSU/brick of death.